-Single people do not usually think about discussing a Will or Trust with an estate planning attorney like The Taormina Firm.
+Single people do not usually think about discussing a Will or Trust with a St. Louis estate planning attorney like The Taormina Firm.
 They should.

 As I single man myself, I often wonder if it is really that important to have an estate plan.
 I don't have anyone to really give anything to, and what I do have is very limited.
 Does it really make sense for me to have an estate plan at this point in my life?